 Including our executive officers, we currently have three fulltime employees.
-We also retain qualified technical contractors through a third party administrator and utilize the services of qualified consultants with geological and mineralogical expertise.
+Salaries for these three employees are in arrears and are accrued monthly.
+We also utilize the services of qualified consultants with geological and mineralogical expertise as well as individuals for accounting services.